What is a Nurse’s Role in Patient Pain Management?

 Remain In Constant Observation Mode

-You will likely work with many patients over the course of a workday, and that can make remembering what symptoms you are observing difficult to distinguish unless you thoroughly document all of your patient interactions.
+You will likely work with many patients over the course of a workday.
+That can make remembering what symptoms you observe difficult to distinguish unless you thoroughly document all of your patient interactions.

-Suzanne Maxley, RN, a retired hospice nurse with many years of patient pain management experience, says “We saw the patient face-to-face, which the doctor usually does not, and were able to share our observations with the doctor.”
+Suzanne Maxley, RN, a retired hospice nurse with many years of patient pain management experience, says, “We saw the patient face-to-face, which the doctor usually does not, and was able to share our observations with the doctor.”

 Observations you make should include: